itefixnet/ulaknode/README.md

 - Fail2ban to block brute‑force attempts
 - Apache + PHP + Drush to serve Drupal and manage the stack
 - Supervisor to keep all services running together
-- File Browser UI (proxied at /files) for browsing config files (no auth by default)
+- File Browser UI (proxied at /files) for browsing config files

 The image initializes Drupal automatically (SQLite), creates the virtual‑mail schema, and generates service configs on first run.